CrunchyData/postgres-operator/docs/content/pgo-client/reference/pgo_create_schedule.md

       --database string                  The database to run the SQL policy against.
   -h, --help                             help for schedule
       --pgbackrest-backup-type string    The type of pgBackRest backup to schedule (full, diff or incr).
       --pgbackrest-storage-type string   The type of storage to use when scheduling pgBackRest backups.
-Either "local", "s3" or both, comma separated. (default "local")
+Either "posix", "s3" or both, comma separated. (default "posix")
       --policy string                    The policy to use for SQL schedules.
       --schedule string                  The schedule assigned to the cron task.
       --schedule-opts string             The custom options passed to the create schedule API.